abdussamad007/java8-tutorials-corejava/README.md

         // Same implementation in Lambda expression
         DogQueries dq = (d) -> d.getAge() > 9;

-        // Check if Doggy is a older ?
+        // Check if Doggy is older ?

         System.out.println("Is the Dog name Doggy is older than 9? " + dq.test(doggyInstance));